Embedder

 What the agent does

-On the source side it reads the existing firmware, reference manual, errata, schematic, and HAL conventions.
-On the target side it reads the new chip's reference manual, SVD device file, and the new board's schematic.
-It maps the peripherals — UART here, UART there; I²C with these pins, I²C with those pins; PWM pair on this timer, PWM pair on that timer — and proposes a port that preserves behavior while translating to the new HAL, RTOS primitives, or language.
+On the source side it reads your existing firmware along with the reference manual, errata, schematic, and whatever HAL conventions the codebase follows.
+On the target side it reads the new chip's reference manual, its SVD device file, and the new board's schematic.
+Then it lines up the peripherals across both parts, pairing each UART, I²C bus, and timer with its counterpart, and proposes a port that keeps behavior intact while translating to the new HAL, RTOS primitives, or language.

-For each translated module you get the new code, an explanation of what changed and why with citations, and (where Hardware Interaction is set up) a HIL test that exercises the migrated path on real silicon — including bus-level verification that the same waveform appears at the same pin on the new part.
+Each translated module comes back with the new code and a cited explanation of what changed and why.
+Where Hardware Interaction is wired up, you also get a HIL test that runs the migrated path on real silicon, including bus-level verification that the same waveform lands on the same pin on the new part.

 Diff-driven migration